Dmitry Okhotsimsky: Space ballistics

 Since his first student work, Okhotsimsky was interested in analytical and numerical solution of variational problems to which the optimization of space mission can be reduced: how the mission can achieve its target with the minimal total fuel consumption (possibly combined with other criteria and restrictions).
 Using first Soviet computers (such as Strela computer, he worked with his colleagues to develop new generation of numerical methods and principles of programming.
 After the launch of the first satellite he published a few papers were the mathematical aspects of the launch and evolution of the orbit were analyzed.

 Okhotsimsky's leadership was instrumental in the development within his department of the remarkable group of young talents collectively nicknamed "Keldysh boys".
-Many of them became well-known, such as Ye.
-L. Akim, T. M. Yeneyev, A. K. Platonov, V. A. Yegorov, V. A. Sarychev, M. L. Lidov, V. V. Beletsky.
+Many of them became well-known, such as Efraim Akim, Timur Eneev and Mikhail Lidov.
 Okhotsimsky contributed to the planning of multiple space missions including launches to Moon, Mars and Venus.
 His analysis of the first failed docking attempts on Soyuz spacecraft helped to quickly find a reason of mechanical instability and develop successful docking techniques.
-Together with Ye.
-F. Golubev and Yu.
-G. Sikharulidze he developed a concept of a dual-entry aerodynamically controlled landing algorithm of a spacecraft where the two-stage entry was used to reduce speed and achieve an accuracy of landing of a few km.
+Together with Yuri Golubev and Yuri Sikharulidze he developed a concept of a dual-entry aerodynamically controlled landing algorithm of a spacecraft where the two-stage entry was used to reduce speed and achieve an accuracy of landing of a few km.
 He developed the methods on the passive stabilization of satellites using the gravity gradient and the non-sphericity of the tensor of inertia.